Day 1: Burlington, Vermont

 Day 4: Montebello

 Highlights: Ontario's Pastoral Landscapes & The MontebelloLeave the Capital City behind as you follow bike paths east along the Ottawa River.
-The suburbs soon give way give way to farmland and fields of sheep, dairy cows, and seas of grain.
-Enjoy a stretch of riding on a rail trail that bisects fields and woodlands.
+The suburbs soon give way to farm fields filled with sheep, dairy cows, and seas of grain.
 Rejoin the Ottawa River along a remote section of road where the miles just seem to fly by.
 Cross the river on a small locally owned ferry to the Fairmont Montebello, an immense and historic log lodge - the largest in the world - where "old world charm meets nature's splendor."
 Built on the site of a 17th-century seigniorial estate, this stunning property has earned a well-deserved reputation as one of Canada's top luxury resorts.
-Relax on the grounds, in the pool, or enjoy a massage or treatment in their luxurious spa.
-Immerse yourself in the finest of rustic elegance.
+Relax on the grounds, in the pool, or enjoy a massage in their luxurious spa.
+Immerse yourself in the finest of rustic elegance at this classic wilderness resort.
 Dinner this evening is in the Montebello's dining room or on the terrace overlooking the river.
-Cycling Option: 66 miles.
+Cycling Options: 33, 49 or 61 miles.

 Lodging: Fairmont Le Château Montebello